SVGautham/S.V.Gautham-langgraph-MAT496/README.md

 **Video 5 – Time Travel**
 Explored the time travel capabilities of LangGraph, which allow users to review an agent’s execution history, replay from a previous state, or fork the execution by modifying a past state and continuing from there.
 These tools are valuable for debugging and analyzing agent behavior.
 Changes made: Added screenshots demonstrating forking tools in the agent graph within LangGraph Studio, and implemented a custom example to fork and replay states in my own graph.
 Code:[Link](https://github.com/SVGautham/S.V.Gautham-langgraph-MAT496/blob/main/Module%203/time-travel.ipynb).

+## Module 4
+**Video 1 – Parallelization**
+In this video, I explored parallel node execution in LangGraph.
+It shows how to run multiple nodes at the same time and how to handle state updates from these parallel branches using custom reducers and waiting mechanisms.Changes made: Switched to Groq’s "openai/gpt-oss-120b" model, Added screenshots showing how the graph works in LangGraph Studio.
+Code:[Link](https://github.com/SVGautham/S.V.Gautham-langgraph-MAT496/blob/main/Module%204/parallelization.ipynb).